-Bengali weddings are very colorful and fun-filled.
-The Alfaaz team had the opportunity to be a part of a traditional fun-filled lavish Bengali wedding.
+Bengali weddings are very colorful and fun-filled affair.
+The Alfaaz team had the opportunity to be a part of a traditional lavish Bengali wedding.
 It was a big affair with over 1200 guests.
-With all the love from family and friends, the wedding ceremonies were full of festivity.
+The wedding ceremonies were full of joyous festivities filled with all the love from family and friends.
 Bengali traditions were followed throughout the wedding.
-One of the traditions we learned about was when the bride is to wear conch shell bangles, red and white in color.
-The essence of these bangles is similar to ‘mangalsutra’ that North Indian married women wear.
+One of the Hindu Bengali traditions we learned about was the conch shell bangles, white in color, that the Bride is to wear.
+The essence of these bangles is similar to mangalsutra that North Indian married women wear.

 For the wedding day, Smita, the bride wore a traditional Bengali Banarasi sari paired with a long red veil.
-Bridal makeup and hair were by Anokhi Studios.
-The bride chose to go for minimal makeup, which looked absolutely classy.
-The groom was all set with the help from his groomsmen.
+Bridal makeup and hair were done by Anokhi Studios.
+The bride chose to go for minimal makeup, which looked absolutely classy paired with a vibrant red lips.
+The groom was all set with the help of his groomsmen.
 Once the bride was ready, we photographed bridal photos indoors as it was raining.
 As a wedding photographer, I have learned having a good mix of planning ahead and being spontaneous works the best.
 Golden Rule – Rain or Shine, the show must go on!

-Visit our Blogs page for engagement shoot ideas, locations, and tips!
+Visit our Blogs page for engagement shoot ideas, locations, tips and more!